I3N0dWZm/I3N0dWZm.github.io/WindowsServer/Add_UserName_To_Computer_Description.md

-### Adding UserName To Computer Description Programmcailly
+### Adding User Name To Computer Description Programmatically
 ### 15-05-24

 Recently i found a way to add the current users to each computer in active directory using event viewer and python/powershell.